harrist-950501/husky-help-husky/APIDOC.md

 **Returned Data Format:** JSON

 **Description:** *Returns the transaction history for the currently logged-in user, ordered from most recent to oldest.
-Requires user to be authenticated via session cookie.*
+The user ID is obtained from the authenticated session, not from the client.*

 **Example Request:** */history*

-*No body parameters required.
-User ID is obtained from the authenticated session.*

 **Example Success Response (200):**